 I’ve been volunteering at a garden in a swanky north Scottsdale neighborhood.
 I met a woman through a Junior League event and she asked for some help getting their garden beds started.
 We planted way, way too much the first time around — but thanks to a great irrigation system, it grew like wildfire.

 We pulled the beds clean last week and started over, working coffee grounds into the earth and planting several varieties of sunflowers, which will do great with the impending heat.
 I love to plant sunflowers for those sweaty July days when I’m desperate to spend time outside.
-They are low maintenance, good for the birds and good for your soil.
+They are low maintenance, good for the birds, and good for your soil.
 They give me something to water without giving me too much to do when it is 100-plus.
+It is a fun activity, but the voles and other rodents indeed are quite difficult to get rid of.
+These pests can damage shrubs and plants if left to breed.
+Some of my friends suggested some tips regarding the same and you can read them when you click for more info here.

 Turning over the beds a bit early due to timing of volunteer schedules meant I came home with a bag full of green tomatoes.
 Also, a bag full of herbs and a bunch of jalapenos.
 We are going to a Kentucky Derby party this weekend in the neighborhood, so I sent a generous bag of mint down the street for festivities prep.
 Otherwise, I turned to canning books to figure out what to do and landed on two recipes: pickled peppers, and green tomato chutney.